-As the former secretary of education in Rio de Janeiro, Costin explained, while discussing Schools of Tomorrow, "In Latin America, there are lots of laws that are written but that do not happen, things that cannot be enforced.
-Through my experience as a public policy specialist, I see the best way to ensure continuity of any program is to really bring results, as then it becomes something desirable."
-141
+The role of data extends beyond As the former secretary of education in Rio de Janeiro, Costin explained, while persuading decision-makers to invest scarce resources into scaling an discussing Schools of Tomorrow, "In Latin initiative-data can also have an impact America, there are lots of laws that are on an initiative's sustainability.
+Once data written but that do not happen, things that cannot be enforced.
+Through my demonstrate improvements, it is difficult to experience as a public policy specialist, I reverse progress.
+In their seminal scaling work, Hartmann and Linn argue that wellsee the best way to ensure continuity of designed evaluations can build political any program is to really bring results, as support even if political parties change.140 then it becomes something desirable."141

-The role of data extends beyond persuading decision-makers to invest scarce resources into scaling an initiative-data can also have an impact on an initiative's sustainability.
+The role of data extends beyond persuading decisionmakers to invest scarce resources into scaling an initiative-data can also have an impact on an initiative's sustainability.
 Once data demonstrate improvements, it is difficult to reverse progress.